 Keep It Simple

 Just like your standard paper and poster-size signs, keep your message simple.
 This can be a bit more challenging with digital signs and marketing as your display is larger, but just like all your signage—most marketing messages should be visually absorbed in a matter of seconds.
-Yes, you may choose to create a slideshow, but even those should be able to stand alone.
+Yes, you may choose to create a slideshow, but a good tip to follow is that even those should be able to stand alone as digital signs.
 Keep text to a minimum and focus primarily on creating a branded visual impact.

 Maximize Size and Scale